Back to blog

 • Business trading: Corporate rate of 35% headline, 5% effective via the refund mechanism

-The non-dom play is powerful here: keep your crypto gains offshore and pay nothing.
-Malta's financial regulatory framework for crypto is also one of the most developed in the EU, which provides clarity and legitimacy.
+The non-dom mechanism is the principal feature: crypto gains kept offshore are exempt.
+Malta's financial regulatory framework for crypto is among the more developed in the EU, providing legal clarity for crypto-related entities.

 → Full Malta tax guide